Shashikalagn/Monitoring_app/README.md

 # monitoring_app
-Python and How to create Monitoring Application in Python using Flask and psutil How to run a Python App locally.
+Python and How to create Resource Monitoring Application in Python using Flask and psutil How to run a Python App locally.
 Learn Docker and How to containerize a Python application Creating Dockerfile